Greek Landmarks Off the Beaten Path to Visit

 Powered by GetYourGuide

 Shaped like a long spearhead, Crete divides the South Aegean Sea and the Libyan Sea.
-Pristine coastline, beautiful beaches, and above all, rugged mountains denote its topography.
+The pristine coastline, beautiful beaches, and rugged mountains denote its topography.

-Ever since the advanced Bronze Age Minoan civilization in evidence at Crete’s most famous landmark Knossos Palace, the Region of Crete has always had its own distinctive culture, traditions, and nature.
+Ever since the advanced Bronze Age Minoan civilization in evidence at the famous ancient landmark Knossos Palace, the Region of Crete has always maintained its own distinctive culture, traditions, and nature.

 Asterousia Mountains